 - Resilience and coping

 - Motivation, goal orientation and perseverance

-The funding and support will focus on supporting grantees with their:
+The funding and support supports grantees with their:

 - Scalability and implementation - testing their projects in more locations, in order to further improve and refine them.

-- Efficacy - improve the quality of their evaluation processes, including testing the use of standardised, proven measures to understand impact (e.g. this list compiled by University of Manchester in 2017).
+- Efficacy - improve the quality of their evaluation processes, including testing the use of standardised, proven measures to understand impact (e.g. this list of measures compiled by University of Manchester in 2017).

-Successful grantees will have already delivered their project in at least one location and be able to demonstrate how it is replicable, and will be seeking to test the implementation of their intervention in other school contexts.
-They will be keen to improve the quality of their evaluation - including through the use of standardised measures.
+Successful grantees were already delivering their project in at least one location and were able to demonstrate how it is replicable, and were seeking to test the implementation of their intervention in other school contexts.
+They needed to be keen to improve the quality of their evaluation - including through the use of standardised measures.

 Awards will be made in March 2019 and will run for 18 months.

 The broader aims of the fund are to: